qkzk/fm/development.md

 - [x] preview mark, shortcut & history content in second pane while navigating
 - [x] zoxide support for "alt+g" aka goto mode.
 - [x] FIX: `q` while second window should exit the menu
+- [x] while in "second pane for preview" and previewing a tree, a click on a previewed tree moves the left pane there.

 ## Current dev